rapid7/insightconnect-plugins/plugins/devo/help.md

 # Version History

-* 3.0.1 - Fix an issue in Get New Alerts trigger to filter duplicate alerts
+* 3.0.1 - Fix an issue in Get New Alerts trigger to catch missing alerts
-* 3.0.0 - Output contains list of new alerts
+* 3.0.0 - Fix an issue in Get New Alerts trigger to filter duplicate alerts.
+Output contains list of new alerts
 * 2.0.0 - Configuration for interval input parameter
 * 1.0.0 - Initial plugin